jangorecki/dwtools/README.md

 **Current version: pre 1.0.0**

-Data Warehouse tools.
-Extension for `data.table` package for Data Warehouse related functionalities and some other helper functions.
+Data Warehouse related functions.
+Handy wrappers for extraction, loading, denormalization.
+Additionally [data.table](https://github.com/Rdatatable/data.table) *Nth key* feature, timing+logging and more.
 See below for core functions in the package.
 Report any bugs as issues on github.